Observability and Generalized Sensor Placement for Nonlinear Quality Models in Drinking Water Networks: Robust SP for Multi-species WQ Dynamics

 The computational framework for solving $\mathbf{P1}$ using greedy algorithms results in desirable performance while being computationally feasible.
 That being said, for a submodular and monotone increasing set function $\mc{O}(\cdot)$, the greedy algorithm offers the following performance guarantee~\cite{Nemhauser1978}.

 where $\mc{O}^*_{\mc{S}}$ is the optimal value of $\mathbf{P1}$ and $e\approx 2.71828$.
 This means that the solution to the WQ sensor placement problem is at least $63\%$ optimal.
 Note that a plethora of literature~\cite{Krause2011, Summers2016,Tzoumas2016, Zhou2019,Bilmes2022} has shown that the solution can achieve up to $99\%$ accuracy, and that this guarantee is merely a theoretical bound.
 We can now apply a greedy algorithm~\cite[Algorithm 1]{Kazma2023f} to solve the multi-species WQ sensor placement problem while accounting for various demand profiles in WDNs.
-The detailed framework is given in Algorithm~\ref{algorithm1}.
+The detailed framework for computing the optimal SP configuration is provided in Algorithm~\ref{algorithm1}.

 The inputs for the algorithm are the choice of sensor number $r \leq n_{\mr{N}}$, identified demand profiles $H_{d_i} \in \mc{H}_{d}$, and both hydraulic and WQ parameters.
+The observation horizon $N_s$ is computed based on the total simulation time and the WQ time-step $\Delta t_{\mr{WQ}}$.
+The algorithm is initialized by setting the sensor configuration set $\mc{S}$ to the empty set $\emptyset$.
 The notation $\mc{S}_j$ denotes the sensor configuration set with $j$ selected sensors at iteration $j \leq r$.
 Variable $j \in \mc{S}$ defines an element (i.e., a node) in the set $\mc{S}$.
+For each demand scenario $\kappa$, the nonlinear WQ dynamics are simulated, and an observability Gramian is constructed at each time-step.
+The algorithm greedily and incrementally updates the sensor set $\mc{S}_j$ until the sensor budget constraint, $|\mc{S}| = r$, is met.
 The output of Algorithm~\ref{algorithm1} is the robust SP configuration $\mc{S}^*$.
 The observability-based measures for solving can be chosen according to~\eqref{eq:trace_mod} and~\eqref{eq:logdet_submodular}.
 The algorithm terminates by computing the final optimal sensor configuration $\mc{S}^*$ by choosing sensors that achieve maximum marginal gain with respect to the chosen observability measure that ensure optimal state estimation performance as discussed in Section~\ref{sec:Obs-WQD}.
 That is, the algorithm chooses a single sensor configuration $\mc{S}^*$ that allows observing and estimating the WQ dynamics (depicting chlorine and other reactants) throughout the WDN while considering varying water demand profiles.